 - Inability to carry out daily tasks or handle problems and stress

 So as an employer, how can you help your employee?
 Here are a few suggestions.

 - Promote awareness about the importance of mental health and stress management.

 - Workplace health promotion programs have proven to be successful, especially when they combine mental and physical health interventions.

 - Provide resources to better manage mental health problems.

 - Make mental health self-assessment tools available to all employees.

-- Offer free or subsidized clinical screenings for depression from a qualified mental health professional, followed by directed feedback and clinical referral when appropriate.
+- Offer free or subsidized clinical screenings for depression from a qualified professional.

 - Provide free or subsidized lifestyle coaching, counseling, or self-management programs.

-- Have materials available, such as brochures and videos, about the signs and symptoms of poor mental health and opportunities for treatment.
+- Have materials available about the signs and symptoms of poor mental health and opportunities for treatment.